-Figure 5.
-Structural path diagram for the sustainability of community forests, the results of the PLS-SEM algorithm by the poverty indicator from each increase of indicators in the ECO dimension is 0.941.
+Indicators become a lever factor in the ECO dimension are not attracting workers in the informal forestry sector from farming families (ECO1), low monthly farmer income (ECO3), low bargaining power of farmers towards forest product (ECO4, ECO6), and low productivity of timber farmer (ECO2).
+Economic dimension (ECO) levers are related to Social & Culture (SOC) issues such as poverty (SOC3).
+Here it can be explained that the direct effect received by the poverty indicator from each increase of indicators in the ECO dimension is 0.941.
 That is, there is a significant direct influence on indicators in the economic dimension such as high informal labour, wood productivity, farmers' income, and bargaining position of middleman, all of which affect poverty indicators in the social dimension.
-According to Sukwika et al. (2018), easy market access and the added value of timber can suppress the bargaining power of the middleman hence reducing poverty.
-The direct effect generated through the ECO to SOC which has a direct effect of is 0.908 (Figure 5).
+According to Sukwika et al. (2018), easy marked access and the added value of timber can suppress the bargaining power of the middleman hence reducing poverty.

+The direct effect generated through the ECO to SOC which has a direct effect of 0.908 (Figur 5).